ongyuann/ongyuann.github.io/_posts/2020-05-27-qr-phishing-with-gophish.md

 <img src="http://<ur_phishing_site>/static/qr/{{.RId}}.png" alt="it works!" width="500" height="500">
 ```
 Note!
 There's a {{.RId}} before `.png`.

-Note: 'RId' instead of 'rid'. `/static/qr/` instead of `/qr/`.
+Note also: 'RId' instead of 'rid'. `/static/qr/` instead of `/qr/`.
 Also insert your own phishing URL and alt message.

 ### API into the campaign grabbing all the URLs